Friday, September 6, 2024

 You'd think something like that taking the viewer out of the movie would be the least concern with all the fourth-wall breaking going on, but the fourth-wall breaking really blends in with the movie well.
 It doesn't seem to detract from the immersion at all.

 One great thing about this movie is that it borrowed fun elements from various other movies, or at least two: there was a Furiosa: Mad Max Saga-esque world in the movie, and a bad lady had stolen Dr. Strange's Sling Ring and then made use of it in the movie.
 The plot line also includes the story element of the multiverse with the Time Variance Authority from previous Marvel movies.
+I particularly enjoyed seeing the alternate Deadpool from some parallel universe who was also played by Ryan Reynolds, who had a positive, puppy-like persona.

 Some aspects of this movie's plot were satisfyingly and unexpectedly deep, and while Ryan Reynolds' acting could be considered flawless, what really impressed me about this movie was Hugh Jackman's acting.
 I thought while watching the movie that he should get a freakin' Oscar for it.
 This movie really brings out his acting skills more than any previous Marvel movie.